-Curriculum

-The AMC has applied the following definition of a curriculum2:

-A curriculum might be defined as a managerial, ideological and planning document that should:

-- tell the learner exactly what to expect including entry requirements, length and organisation of the program and its flexibilities, the assessment system and methods of trainee support, - advise the teacher what to do to deliver the content and support the learners in their task of personal and professional development, - help the education provider to set appropriate assessments of trainee learning and implement relevant evaluations of the educational provision, - tell society how the education provider is executing its responsibility to produce the next generation of doctors appropriately.
+CURRICULUM The AMC has applied the following definition of a curriculum 2 : A curriculum might be defined as a managerial, ideological and planning document that should: tell the learner exactly what to expect including entry requirements, length and organisation of the program and its flexibilities, the assessment system and methods of trainee support, advise the teacher what to do to deliver the content and support the learners in their task of personal and professional development, help the education provider to set appropriate assessments of trainee learning and implement relevant evaluations of the educational provision, tell society how the education provider is executing its responsibility to produce the next generation of doctors appropriately.
+DISTRIBUTED AND DISTANCE LEARNING Distance learning implies that there is a central institution from which the trainees are distant.

-Distributed and distance learning

-Distance learning implies that there is a central institution from which the trainees are distant.

 Distributed learning implies that both the trainee and the institution, including supervisors and/or academic staff, and administrative and technical staff, are distributed.

-Education provider

-Means the organisation or institution that provides the program of study.

-Evaluation

-The set of policies and processes by which an education provider determines the extent to which its training and education functions are achieving their outcomes.

-Health consumer

-The AMC has adopted the definition of the Australian Commission on Safety and Quality in Health Care which is 'Consumers and/or carers are members of the public who use, or are potential users, of health care services.'
-When referring to consumers, the AMC is referring to patients, consumers, families, carers, and other support people.
-In Australia, health consumers include Aboriginal and Torres Strait Islander peoples of Australia and consumers from culturally and linguistically diverse backgrounds.

-Industry

-Industry refers to the full range of institutions and enterprises with a bearing on health care, distinguished from the actual work carried out by health professionals in their clinical and research practice.
+EDUCATION PROVIDER The organisation or institution that provides the program of study.
+EVALUATION The set of policies and processes by which an education provider determines the extent to which its training and education functions are achieving their outcomes.
+HEALTH CONSUMER, PATIENT, HEALTH The AMC uses the terms as they are used by the Australian Commission for Safety and Quality in Health Care: CONSUMER REPRESENTATIVE Patient is a person who is receiving care in a health service organisation.
+Consumer is a person who has used, or may potentially use, health services, or is a carer for a patient using health services.
+Consumer representative is a person who provides a consumer perspective, contributes consumer experiences, advocates for the interests of current and potential health service users, and takes part in decision-making processes3.
+In Australia, health consumers include Aboriginal and/or Torres Strait Islander peoples of Australia and consumers from culturally and linguistically diverse backgrounds.
+INDUSTRY Industry refers to the full range of institutions and enterprises with a bearing on health care, distinguished from the actual work carried out by health professionals in their clinical and research practice.

-2 Grant, J. (2019) Principles of contextual curriculum design.
+^{2.} Grant, J. (2019) Principles of contextual curriculum design.
 Chapter 5, pp 71-88.
 In: Swanwick, T., Forrest, K. and O'Brien, B.C. (eds) Understanding Medical Education.
 Evidence, Theory and Practice.
 Third edition.
 Wiley Blackwell, Oxford.